Limit Cycle Oscillations, response time and the time-dependent solution to the Lotka-Volterra Predator-Prey model: Model

 It is well-known that the system (\ref{ppx1},\ref{ppy1}) has an invariant associated to its limit-cycle.
 Here, we briefly review the derivation of this invariant (a Lyapunov function).
 Dividing Eq. (\ref{ppy1}) by Eq. (\ref{ppx1}), one obtains:

-This can be integrated by separation of variables, to obtain after some algebra, the following energy integral:
+Since this is a separable ordinary differential equation, one obtains - after some algebra - the following energy integral:

 where $E= {\rm Cst}$ is the total energy determined by initial conditions $X(t=0)$ and $Y(t=0)$.
 It can be shown that this quantity is actually a generalized Hamiltonian \cite{Duarte1998}.
 Contours of the Hamiltonian are shown for two values of the parameter $\delta=0.5$ and $\delta=0.2$ [Fig. \ref{fig-hamilton}].
 For small values of $\delta$ [Fig. \ref{fig-hamilton}b], one observes that the limit cycles become more elongated in the $Y$ direction, i.e. the predator population has a very large amplitude compared to the prey population.
 Up to now, the nonlinear solutions to system (\ref{ppx1},\ref{ppy1}) are thus obtained in an implicit form, through their representation as a projection of the 4D dynamical phase-space $(X, \dot X, Y, \dot Y)$ onto the 2D space $(X,Y)$.
-One make make the analogy with the Jacobi elliptic functions (c.f.
+One can make the analogy with the Jacobi elliptic functions (c.f.
 Appendix).
 In the following, we will go one step further, to obtain the nonlinear time-dependent solutions in explicit form. \\ It was shown in Ref. \cite{PMasson2021} that the energy integral can be used to express either of the variable $X$ or $Y$ in terms of the other, using the Lambert W function \cite{Corless1996}.
+Note that this result was also obtained independently in the latter Reference (page 336 of \cite{Corless1996}).
 This function is solution to the transcendental equation: $W e^{W}= u$.
 Applied to the energy integral Eq. (\ref{hamilton1}), one obtains after some algebra:

 where the subscript $j=0, -1$ denotes the relevant branch of the Lambert W function.
 The $W_0$ function is known as the \emph{principal branch}, while the $W_{-1}$ function is called \emph{negative branch}.
+They correspond to the two roots of the transcendental equation $W e^W = u$, for $u$ real-valued.
 For clarity, the two branches of the Lambert W function are plotted [Fig. \ref{fig-Lambert}]